Correct your credit report

 It doesn’t matter whether you make a request to correct the information on your credit report to a credit provider or to a credit reporting body, because if they can’t assist, they are required to consult with other credit providers or credit reporting bodies to complete your request.

 How your request must be handled

-If the credit provider or credit reporting body you asked to correct information is satisfied that the information is incorrect, then they must take reasonable steps to correct it within 30 days.
+If the credit provider or credit reporting body you asked to correct information is satisfied that the information is incorrect, then they must take reasonable steps to correct it within 30 days or such longer period agreed to by you.
 They must also send a written notice about the correction to you, and any parties they have disclosed the information to, within a reasonable period.

 If the credit provider or credit reporting body isn’t satisfied the information is incorrect, then they must write to you to explain their reasons and let you know that you can access an external dispute resolution scheme or make a complaint.

 To check that your request to correct information has been completed, you should make a new request for a copy of your credit report.